-Generally, we recognize revenue on the percentage-of-completion method based on the ratio of costs incurred to total estimated costs at completion.
+Generally, we recognize revenue using the percentage-of-completion method based on the ratio of costs incurred to total estimated costs at completion.
 In certain circumstances, revenue under contracts that have specified milestones or other performance criteria may be recognized only when our customer acknowledges that such criteria have been satisfied.
 In addition, recognition of revenue (and the related costs) may be deferred for fixed-price contracts until contract completion if we are unable to reasonably estimate the total costs of the project prior to completion.
 Because we have a small number of contracts, revisions to the percentage of completion estimate or delays in meeting performance criteria or in completing projects may have a significant effect on our revenue for the periods involved.

 Upon anticipating a loss on a contract, we recognize the full amount of the anticipated loss in the current period.
-We had loss reserves of \$1.8 million as of April 30, 2007 related to two contracts and \$0.8 million as of April 30, 2006 related to one contract.
-In fiscal 2007, we recognized a loss of \$1.3 million on our contract for a wave power station off the coast of Spain, due to a change in estimated costs.
+We had loss reserves of \$2.1 million as of April 30, 2008 and \$1.8 million as of April 30, 2007 related to two contracts.
+In fiscal 2008, we recognized a loss of \$2.4 million on our contract for a wave power station off the coast of Spain.
+The additional anticipated loss was recognized based on a change in estimated costs associated with this contract and our decision in the fourth quarter to absorb an additional \$1.9 million in costs beyond our obligation for initial cost overruns and certain other costs as set forth in the agreement.